 Strategy Formation & Work Procedures

 This Environmental Policy was created initially in November 2018 by the Management team / co-owners and will subsequently be evaluated on an annual basis fully, or whenever material changes are made.
 The criteria covered was crafted in consultation with the Vakinn Check List – ‘On the way to sustainable tourism’.
-Ongoing review of action plan will be monitored by Ryan Connolly, Marketing Manager, on a quarterly basis when carbon offsetting payment is made.
+Ongoing review of the action plan will be monitored by co-owner & Environmental Manager, Ryan Connolly, on a quarterly basis when a carbon offsetting payment is made.

 Management Team and Co-owners